frankban/iterate/README.md

 type IteratorFunc[T any] func(v *T) bool
 ```

-IteratorFunc is a fun type that implements Iterator.
+IteratorFunc is a func type that implements Iterator.
 The resulting iterator
 Err() is always nil.

 #### func (f IteratorFunc[T]) Err